KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   initialRootAppElmMeth ⇒ reactElm</h5>
-An optional callback hook that promotes some characteristic of thisaspect within the `rootAppElm` ... the top-level react DOM thatrepresents the display of the entire application.**API:** {{book.api.initialRootAppElmMeth$}}The {{book.guide.extending_definingAppElm}} section highlights whento use {{book.api.initialRootAppElmMeth}} verses{{book.api.injectRootAppElmMeth}}.**NOTE**: When this hook is used, the supplied curRootAppElm MUST beincluded as part of this definition!
+A callback hook that promotes some characteristic of thisaspect within the `rootAppElm` ... the top-level react DOM thatrepresents the display of the entire application.**API:** {{book.api.initialRootAppElmMeth$}}The {{book.guide.extending_definingAppElm}} section highlights whento use {{book.api.initialRootAppElmMeth}} verses{{book.api.injectRootAppElmMeth}}.**NOTE**: When this hook is used, the supplied curRootAppElm MUST beincluded as part of this definition!

 <table>
   <thead>